 A few different options looking at the #rideallofsf completed map.
 The top image includes what we could do out at Hunter’s Point during the open house.
 The middle I did for @mashsf to go with the RGB theme and the bottom is rainbow by month starting 10/12.
 (The peach color was everything prior to that).

-someguy123 asked: how was riding through the cuttier parts of hunter's point?
+someguy123 said: how was riding through the cuttier parts of hunter's point?

 Hunters Point wasn’t that bad.
 It’s out there and very cut off it seems, but not the worst of the public housing in SF.
 Areas of Sunnydale and the Bayview (included the PH) were a littler rougher.